mk-fg/reliable-discord-client-irc-daemon/README.md

   in #rdircd.control), so can sometimes be easy to miss on quiet reconnects.

-- Does not support discord multifactor authentication mode, but manual-token auth can probably work around that - see note on captchas below.
+- Does not support discord multifactor authentication mode, but manual-token auth can probably work around that - see [note on captchas below].

 - [Slash commands] (for bots) are not supported in any special way, but you can probably still send them, if IRC client will pass these through.